Sea2Data/LandingsXML/README.md

 src/main/resources:

 * landinger_0.1.xsd: Specification of tentative format used in development of stox-reca.
 This is not compatible with current deliveries from FDIR.
-* landinger.xsd: revised format, compatible with LSS (format now delivered from FDIR.)
+* The revised format is no longer maintained in this repo, but available from https://www.imr.no/formats/landinger/v2/landingerv2.xsd

 ## Rationale for landinger.xsd ##
 * The format spesification was developed by Edvin and Hans.
 Since the underlying data model is maintained at FDIR and delivered as pipe delimited tabular files (LSS-files), we have attempted to keep all variable names as close to the LSS names as possible.
 Since these are in Norwegian, type names are also made to be in Norwegian.
 The LSS-files also comes with a thorough documentation.